 MyLabs Plus products leverage LearningStudio for course and user management.
-The LearningStudio APIs allow you to build a more effective and engaging learning environment for your students.
-They were developed to allow our clients to more seamlessly integrate their SIS systems, as well as build new experiences or integrations on top of LearningStudio.
+The LearningStudio APIs allow you to build a more integrated learning environment for your students.
+They were developed to allow our clients to more seamlessly integrate their SIS systems and LearningStudio.

-MyLabs Plus uses LearningStudio as the container for course and user management and accessing the MyLabs content and activities.
-While not all APIs are useful for MyLabs Plus customers, you can still use them to more deeply integrate MyLabs Plus into your digital learning toolkit.
+MyLabs Plus used LearningStudio as the container for course and user management and accessing the MyLabs content and activities.

-The platform offers a number of integration options, including SOAP-based APIs for creating courses and users, inbound Single Sign On from your portal or system into LearningStudio or a specific course, and RESTful APIs for retrieving or updating some information from a course.
+The platform offers a number of integration options, including SOAP-based APIs for creating courses and users and inbound Single Sign On from your portal or system into LearningStudio or a specific course.
 All of these features are documented in our developer community, the Pearson Developers Network.

 The Pearson Developers Network is the source for all documentation related to the LearningStudio API ecosystem.
 This guide is a summary of that information tailored for MyLabs Plus clients, with links to relevant pages on the PDN portal.
 When you have a general question about the APIs, their capability or behavior, or asking about how to do something with them, please use the Developer Community.